-Health Screenings \$18,230 Health Services \$17,130 The Senior Health and Wellness Fair was held at the L.P.
+- The Senior Health and Wellness Fair was held at the L.P.
 Wilson Community Center.
 A partnership was formed with Stop and Shop Pharmacy to provide the high dose flu vaccine for persons 65 years of age and older.
-Stop and Shop Pharmacy vaccinated 130 persons with the high dose flu vaccine and the Health Department vaccinated 21 persons with the standard doseMonthly blood pressure screenings resumed and eight persons were screened in FY 23Hosted Take the Time Mobile Mammography Program through Hartford Hospital biannually.
+Stop and Shop Pharmacy vaccinated 130 persons with the high dose flu vaccine and the Health Department vaccinated 21 persons with the standard dose - Monthly blood pressure screenings resumed and eight persons were screened in FY 23 - Hosted Take the Time Mobile Mammography Program through Hartford Hospital biannually.
 Eleven women screened in December 2022.

+Immunization Clinics

-Provide public health information to residents seeking access to health services by responding to their questions and referring them to health care providers and other health servicesConfer with state and local health care professionals and health agencies on issues related to the provision of health services, the interpretation of public health code requirements and community public health issuesPartner with the Windsor Public Schools and Community Health Center's (CHC) Mobile Dental Services, to provide dental services to students on site, as well as education and information to the public about these services.
-Immunization Clinics \$67,170 Administer approximately 400 doses of seasonal flu vaccine to Windsor and South Windsor citizens 18 years of age and older, town emergency responders, town staff and local business partnersMonitor flu vaccine supplies and assist in the distribution of these supplies to local and regional medical providersParticipate as a member of the Connecticut Immunization Coalition, to improve vaccination rates and plan for statewide flu immunizationsCollaborate with local physicians, clinics and hospitals to assist customers in getting required immunizations for school and travelContinue newly established electronic billing and increase number of contracted insurance providers to expand accessibility of flu vaccine to Windsor citizens.Plan and implement COVID-19 vaccine clinics to meet the needs of Windsor residents and workforce.
+- Administer approximately 400 doses of seasonal flu vaccine to Windsor and South Windsor citizens 18 years of age and older, town emergency responders, town staff and local business partners - Monitor flu vaccine supplies and assist in the distribution of these supplies to local and regional medical providers - Participate as a member of the Connecticut Immunization Coalition, to improve vaccination rates and plan for statewide flu immunizations - Collaborate with local physicians, clinics and hospitals to assist customers in getting required immunizations for school and travel - Continue newly established electronic billing and increase number of contracted insurance providers to expand accessibility of flu vaccine to Windsor citizens. - Plan and implement COVID-19 vaccine clinics to meet the needs of Windsor residents and workforce.
 Clinics are hosted bimonthly at community sites at varying times to accommodate a variety of schedules.
 Recipients may start the primary series or receive a COVID-19 booster vaccine.